Muscles of the hip joint are those muscles that cause movement in the hip. The muscles of the hip consist of four main groups.

 - Pectineal line of the pubis

-- Slight extent from the surface of bone in front of it between the iliopectineal eminence and pubic tubercle
+- Slight extent from the surface of the bone in front of it between the iliopectineal eminence and pubic tubercle

 - From the fascia covering the anterior surface of the muscle